Thursday 4 September 2008

 Inside the mines, it’s a shocking spectacle of a mountain range systematically being torn piece by piece to fuel development. ‘‘We build Delhi,’’ said a proud Surender Sharma, manager of Khori Jamalpur stone quarry.
 That he surely does, even if it is to the ruin of the Aravalis.

-The mandatory afforestation that mines are expected to do is sketchy here — the sturdy jatropha and Gulmohar have been planted on heaps of malba and waste near the road but not on the Aravali hills for the simple reason that by the time mining is over, there is nothing left in the soil to sustain plant
+The mandatory afforestation that mines are expected to do is sketchy here — the sturdy jatropha and Gulmohar have been planted on heaps of malba and waste near the road but not on the Aravali hills for the simple reason that by the time mining is over, there is nothing left in the soil to sustain plant life.
+As we went deeper into the mining area, we found the remunerative jatropha had been replaced by keekar, a coloniser, known to deplete any soil of nutrients.

 This, despite a stringent ‘‘sustainable development’’ clause set down by the Supreme Court.

-whether the Supreme Court guidelines on afforestation were being followed or not was something to be ensured by the department of mining and geology, government of Haryana. ‘‘I will get it checked nevertheless,’’ he added helpfully.
+DC Vijender Singh said whether the Supreme Court guidelines on afforestation were being followed or not was something to be ensured by the department of mining and geology, government of Haryana. ‘‘I will get it checked nevertheless,’’ he added helpfully.

-partment of mining and geology, gave a clean chit to the mines. ‘‘Everything that happens there is completely scientific.
+M P Sharma, mining engineer with the state’s department of mining and geology, gave a clean chit to the mines. ‘‘Everything that happens there is completely scientific.
 The water table is 80-90 metres below and the mines never reach that deep,’’ he claimed, even though the mine staff itself said mining stopped only 3 metres above the ground water level.

 And when the water table was breached, pumps were used to pump out the water and go deeper.